ephenum/binarization/readme.md

 ## Getting Started

-Install files in active matlab folder and call with a greycale or color image and a structural element.
-There are two versions, with or without an additional threshold.
+Install files in active matlab folder and call with a graycale or color image and a structural element such as strel('disk',50).
+There are two versions, with or without an additional threshold for difficult images.

 ### Prerequisites